Page 32 - 2016_WhitePaper_web

 pursuing it.
 By issuing these guidelines, The Diplomat observes, Milhaupt and Lin also observe several significant issues

-they’ll believe the sort of SOE reforms these guidelines promise enforcement.
+they??l believe the sort of SOE reforms these guidelines promise enforcement.
 Also, as the Economist noted in a recent overview,

-implementation sooner rather than later. rivals in their place’ and foreign firms can be blocked from
+implementation sooner rather than later. rivals in their place?? and foreign firms can be blocked from

-acquiring local firms.”
+acquiring local firms.??

-Tackling China’s State-owned Enterprises:
+Tackling China??
+State-owned Enterprises:

 holders have no voice in corporate affairs and can not access the

-porated from our 2015 White Paper.) ment is easy to hide.”26
+porated from our 2015 White Paper.) ment is easy to hide.??26

 SOEs enjoy a second life Also at the Communist Party Congress, SASAC chief